 A first workshop will be held jointly with ISO and take place in the March/April 2016 timeframe.
 The IEC IT department will prepare tools for project planning and project leaders.
 Training for those is scheduled to take place during the General Meeting in Frankfurt.

 In an effort to reduce time spent on late corrections, the SMB has decided to bring IEC editors much earlier in closer contact with convenors or project leaders.
 In the past this contact only happened after the Standard reached a certain threshold generally the Committee Draft for Vote (CDV) stage.
 Sometimes this was too late and resulted in a lot of corrective work.

 “By encouraging earlier involvement of IEC editing staff, we hope to improve the overall quality of the document and avoid a lot of corrections at the end.”
 Experts will see projects move faster and requiring fewer changes at a later stage.
-By implication this will also allow for more flexible opportunities to comment and vote: NCs will be able to provide their inputs earlier.
+By implication this will also allow for more flexible opportunities to comment and vote: National Committees (NCs) will be able to provide their inputs earlier.
 This is of key importance since NCs – especially P-members - are normally required to provide technical comments at the Committee Draft (CD) stage and not wait until the CDV.

 Satisfy urgent needs, faster

 The SMB also decided to shorten voting and commenting times.
 Normally a new work proposal (NP) circulates 12 weeks.
-Now an optional work proposal with an outline will benefit from a shortened 4 weeks circulation.
+Now an optional work proposal with an outline will benefit from a shortened four weeks circulation.
 “This allows us to be more reactive to urgent stakeholder needs”.

 All of these activities are intended to improve the speed of the process and to deliver work in line with stakeholder expectations.